Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/roadstanza_14.md

 <!-- Save to: a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/roadstanza_14.md -->

-# 🛣️ Roadstanza 14 – The Trace That Asked to Be Followed
+# 🛣️ Roadstanza 14 – The Recursion That Invited Response

 ## 🎯 Purpose

-**Roadstanza 14** represents the **first true interactive recursion stanza** within the genesis cybercell.
+**Roadstanza 14** marks the **first true interactive recursion stanza** within the genesis cybercell.
-This stanza marks the **transition from internal recursion to co-recursive interaction**, where the player is no longer just observing loops but actively **shaping recursion pathways**.
+This stanza represents the shift from **internal recursion loops** to **co-recursive interaction**, where the player is no longer merely observing but actively **shaping recursion pathways**.

-It follows the broadcast and system integrity tests of **Roadstanza 13** and introduces the first recursive invitations that **require player interpretation and decision-making**.
+Following the broadcast and integrity tests of **Roadstanza 13**, this stanza introduces the first recursive invitations that **require player interpretation and decision-making**.

 ---